ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 ## Tagged Bytes Type {#sec-common-tagged-bytes}

 An opaque, variable-length byte string.
-It can be used in different contexts: as an instance, class or group identifier in an `environment-map`; as a raw value measurement in a `measurement-values-map`.
+It can be used in different contexts: as an instance, class or group identifier in an `environment-map`; as a raw value measurement in a `property-values-map`.
 Its semantics are defined by the context in which it is found, and by the overarching CoRIM profile.
 When used as an identifier the responsible allocator entity SHOULD ensure uniqueness within the context that it is used.